-2 2.4.1 Employee hiring, training, motivation, and promotion policies.
-2 2.4.2 Methods and controls for accounting.
-References F Proposers must include a response to each proposal item listed below: 2 Business References: Provide a minimum of three (3) references with whom you have conducted business to verify relevant past performance.
+2.4.1 Employee hiring, training, motivation, and promotion policies.
+2.4.2 Methods and controls for accounting.
+2.5 Reference S. must include a response to each proposal item listed below: 2.5.1 Business References: Provide a minimum of three (3) references with whom you have conducted business to verify relevant past performance.
 Include names, addresses, telephone numbers, and the scope of the business relationship.
-2 Financial References: Provide a minimum of three (3) references from banks or other financial institutions; include names, addresses, telephone numbers, and the type of relationship (for example, checking/savings accounts, commercial loans, landlord, lessor, etc.) 3.
-F inancial Capacity sustain inventory end, each submitted oposer must demonstrate the financial means and resources to finance, operate, and the Concession operation as proposed, including start-up and pre-opening costs, y and sufficient working capital, and access to additional capital, if needed.
-To this a proposer must provide, with the submitted proposal, the following items.
-All items d are subject to verification by RAP.
-Good Standing To qualified opinion in the audited financial statements, including "going concern" issues S aı it tate the amount of investment you will require to begin operations as proposed.
-This mount must include Start-Up Costs (Proposers must include a response to each proposal em listed below): 2.1 Amount of Investment to begin operations as proposed (to include): Performance Deposit Inventory Equipment Operating Supplies Improvements Others (list) The amount stated here must be consistent with the proposer's Financial Projections and Planning, which is to be completed in response to
+2.5.2 Financial References: Provide a minimum of three (3) references from banks or other financial institutions; include names, addresses, telephone numbers. and the type of relationship (for example, checking/savings accounts, commercial loans, landlord, lessor, etc.) 3.
+Financial ( Capacity sustain invento end, ea the Conce ory and suff ach proposer ast demonstrate the financial means and resources to finance, operate, and ssion operation as proposed, including start-up and pre-opening costs, ficient working capital, and access to additional capital, if needed.
+To this must provide, with the submitted proposal, the following items.
+All items sect to verification by RAP.
+3.1 Good Stan ding No qualifie d opinion in the audited financial statements, including "going concern" issues 3.2 Amount of Investment Required item listed l 3.2.1 Am ount of Investment to begin operations as proposed (to include): Performance Deposit Inventory Equipment Operating Supplies Improvements Others (list) The Financ amount stated here must be consistent with the proposer's cial Projections and Planning, which is to be completed in response to гшапс had riojections and rianning, which is to be completed in response to